-Six killed in train accident on bridge linking two of Denmark's islands
+Six killed in train accident on bridge linking Denmark's two main islands

 The bridge was closed for both trains and vehicles towards the island of Funen, while car traffic towards Zealand had opened again.

-The 18-kilometer long bridge across the Great Belt carries around 21,000 train passengers every day and more than 27,000 vehicles crosses the bridge each day.
+The 18-kilometre long bridge across the Great Belt carries around 21,000 train passengers every day and more than 27,000 vehicles crosses the bridge each day.

 The bridge is part of infrastructure that links Denmark and Sweden to Germany.